 Began her grief work in 1985 at the Elisabeth Kubler-Ross Center in Virginia.
 After years of training and apprenticeship, Dr. Kubler-Ross invited her to become a member of the clinical staff and help staff workshops.
 Lea organized and ran Externalization workshops in northern Virginia for five years.
 She is now a grief therapist in Boulder, Colorado, and volunteers as a victim advocate with the Boulder County Sheriff’s Office.
 “I didn’t know what it felt like to feel truly safe, physically and emotionally, until I attended a workshop.”

 Ned currently works as a Critical Care Nurse.
 He is a Respiratory Therapist and has worked in Healthcare for 16 years.
-He has substantial Externalization Workshop experience and has been in training with Edgebrook for the past two years.
+He has substantial Externalization Workshop experience and has been in training with Edgebrook for the past three years.
 “I am honored to be a part of this work and these workshops.”